 - Visit an HSBC branch to speak with a customer service representative in person during branch business hours.

 - HSBC Bank, PO Box 2013, Buffalo, NY 14240.

 - HSBC’s live chat option on its website is available 24/7.

-HSBC Direct Savings is a great, low-hassle account offering one of the most competitive APYs (2.20%) in the industry today.
+HSBC Direct Savings is a great, low-hassle account offering an APY of (0.05%).

 If your goal is to earn interest on your savings account, an online account such as HSBC Direct Savings may be right for you if you can overlook not having access to an ATM card or in-person support as you would with a complete brick-and-mortar banking experience.
 Paper statements and wire transfers can also be costly… but if all you’re doing is saving your money, and can stick to only using your mobile device to bank – these may not be issues for you.

 Banking Health Score

 There are many banks and financial institutions to choose from and it is important to be able to distinguish the good from the bad.
 Our team reviews each bank on a monthly basis to ensure that the information we share is as up to date as possible.
 Not only is the financial strength of a company important, but also how well their customer service is rated by actual customers like you.

 We also believe that in order to determine how well a bank is functioning, that several sources should be utilized to compare one bank to another.

 That said, here is a list of scores from trusted sources that you should consider before making your banking decisions.